-As of December 31, 2022, the number of loans acquired from INFONAVIT that are subject to an exceptional term of 180 days or more to be considered as stage 3 credit risk, is \$2.
+As of December 31, 2022, the number of loans acquired from INFONAVIT that are subject to an exceptional term of 180 days or more to be considered as stage 3 credit risk, which amount to a total of \$2.
 The amount of the loans that were not transferred to stage 3, as well as the reason for not having done so, is analyzed below:

-Reason IN IFONAVIT Monex, S. A. B. received the partial payment of the amortization \$ 2
+Reason 2022 INFC DNAVIT Monex, S. A. P. I. received the partial payment of the amortization \$ 2